cursor-education/git-chet-sheet/README.md

 $ git checkout BRANCH   # to switch to a new branch

 $ git branch -d BRANCH   # to delete a branch locally
+$ git branch -D BRANCH   # to delete a local branch (that wasn't merged)
 $ git push origin :BRANCH   # to delete a remote branch
 ```